Download our Brochure for Canada and USA

 Whether a state or public establishment, an architect whose designs need to meet certain requirements or a caregiver anticipating dignified change for a client or loved one, it’s important to have the latest information in order to ensure local laws are being upheld.
 As specifications within legislation for adult changing stations vary from state to state, the following information will help you determine what criteria your state may fall under.

-State | Bill No. | Status | Summary | Bill |
+State | Bill No. | Status | Summary | Link |

 ---|---|---|---|---|